The Non-cutoff Boltzmann Equation in Bounded Domains: Introduction

 However, in the non-cutoff case, it's hard to obtain strong convergence of $\{f^n\}$ but merely the weak-$*$ convergence of a subsequence of $\{f^{n_k}\}$.
 In this case, $\{f^{n_k+1}\}$ and $\{f^{n_k}\}$ may not converge to the same limit.
 In order to overcome this difficulty from nonlinearity, we regularize the equation \eqref{sec1non1} by adding a vanishing regularizing term as in \cite{Alonso2022}.
 That is, we aim at solving

 for any $\vpi>0$, where

-with some large constant $\wh{C}_0>0$ to be chosen depending only on $k$ given in \eqref{84czyp}.
+with some large constant $\wh{C}_0=\wh{C}(\ga,s,l,\al)>0$ to be chosen.
 Note that $(\cdot)_{K,+}$ is Lipschitz continuous and one can apply the first-order derivative to it.
 By adding a regularizing term, one can easily obtain the strong convergence as in the cutoff case in the short time $T_\vpi>0$ (which depends on $\vpi$).
 After proving that the existence time $T>0$ for the nonlinear equation doesn't depend on $\vpi$, we can pass the limit $\vpi\to0$ to deduce the existence of equation \eqref{non1p}.